GaloisInc/FAW/README.md

 ## Distribution

 A distribution is a specific configuration of the FAW.
 Each distribution is a folder containing a top-level `config.json5` file and potentially, a collection of plugins.
-For details regarding distributions and creating new ones, take a look at [this guide](docs/tutorial-distribution.md).
+For details regarding distributions and creating one for a new file format, take a look at [this guide](docs/tutorial-distribution.md).

 TODO: Mention generation of files on the fly like in SDF.